Lolliten/Lolliten/README.md

 - 👀 I’m into programming and expand my knowledge

-- 🌱 I’m currently exploring React and Nodejs in various fullstack projects!
+- 🌱 I’m currently exploring Elixir & Phoenix, and Im superexcited about it!

-- 🌱 Schooled in: HTML, CSS, JavaScript, TypeScript, PHP, React, Laravel, Angular, Nodejs, Docker, Git and different databases
+- 🌱 Schooled in: HTML, CSS, Elixir, Phoenix, JavaScript, TypeScript, PHP, React, Laravel, Angular, Nodejs, Docker, Git and different databases

 - 📫 You can reach me on mail: louise.blanc@yahoo.se